uva-math/uva-math-code/_posts/awards_and_faculty_news/2018-04-03-GTA Awards.md

 published: true
 ---

-We are very pleased to announce the recipients of this year’s teaching awards for GTAs:
+We are very pleased to announce the recipients of this year’s teaching awards for Graduate Teaching Assistants:

 - **Zach Gates** is the winner of this year’s Mathematics Department Outstanding Graduate Teaching Assistant award
 - **Mariano Echeverria** and **Veronica Shalotenko** have each been awarded one of ten All-University Graduate Teaching Awards